 - A. Hours: The Court's hours during trial will vary depending upon the type of case and the needs of the parties, counsel, witnesses, and the Court.
-Normally, Court will convene by 8:30 a.m. and adjourn by 5:00 p.m., recessing for lunch between 11:45 a.m. and 1:30 p.m.
+Normally, Court will convene by 8:30 a.m. and adjourn by 5:00 p.m., recessing for lunch sometime between 11:45 a.m. and 1:30 p.m.
 Because the Court schedules motion and evidentiary hearings on Fridays, the Court normally does not try cases on Fridays. - B. No beverages are permitted in the courtroom other than bottled water, except that jurors are permitted to drink coffee. - C. At anytime other than during trial proceedings, reading materials are permitted.
-They must be read on the back row of the courtroom only. - D. Counsel will ensure that all parties and witnesses refrain from chewing gum, drinking, eating, or smoking in the courtroom. - E. Cell phones and pagers must be turned off while in the courtroom.
-Placing such devices on silent or vibrate-only mode does not comply with this requirement.
+They must be read discretely on the back row of the courtroom only. - D. Counsel must ensure that all parties and witnesses refrain from chewing gum, drinking, eating, or smoking in the courtroom. - E. Cell phones and pagers must be silenced while in the courtroom.